-Based on historic sediment transport data and the results of the current modeling study, net sand transport to the southwest (i.e. towards the Holgate/Little Egg Inlet region) will continue after completion of the current initial construction of the Federal beachfill and subsequent future periodic nourishments.
 The natural net sediment transport to the southwest will replenish the inlet's ebb shoals and likely increase or augment available habitat for beach nesting and foraging shorebirds.
 A continual sand supply to the area will also increase the probability of overwash areas occurring with reduced risk of wilderness areas eroding and/or breaching during severe storm events.
-The significant overwash areas that occurred as a result of the recent coastal storms Joaquin and Jonas within the Forsythe wildlife refuge are evidence that this area is currently at risk for a significant breach to occur.
-Although there are limitations within the model, the results show that as long as the historically documented net sand transport to the southwest continues to move into the Little Egg Inlet area from Long Beach Island, there will be no adverse impacts on the adjacent shorelines from the proposed dredging within the Little Egg Inlet borrow area.
+The significant overwash areas that occurred as a result of the recent coastal storms Joaquin (October 2015) and Jonas (January 2016) within the Forsythe wildlife refuge are evidence that this area is susceptible to a significant breach.
+Although there are limitations within the model, the results show that as long as the historically documented net sand transport to the southwest continues to move into the Little Egg Inlet area from Long Beach Island, there will be no significant adverse impacts on the adjacent shorelines from the proposed dredging within the Little Egg Inlet borrow area.